kif-ev/schildergenerator/README.md

 Modify the templates
 --------------------

-In most cases, you just need to edit  tex/support/header.tex  and add your logo in  tex/support .
-After you changed it, you might want to run
+In most cases, you just need to edit `tex/support/header.tex` and add your logo in `tex/support`.
+A suitable test workflow might be recreating the same sign in the webinterface while always saving under the same name.

+After you're done with modifying the template, you might want to run

 	$ python schilder.py --recreate-cache